 And what doesn’t help; the higher ranked a coach’s program is, the more say he has relative to the rules.
 And these coaches are happy with the way things are.
 Why not, they’re the ones who are winning.

 So, wrestling has two choices, they can either manage their athletes and the sport in a more positive way, or focus our energies on increasing revenue.
 Granted, it would be nice to be able to do both, but since that’s so far removed from reality, we only have one option; increase revenue, or hear, “Coach, do you have a minute, the Athletic Director would like to see you in his office.”

 Wrestling has to upgrade its wow factor, and soon, if we expect to win this match.

 The sport has to become more exciting, and please don’t point a finger to those great matches we seldom see as being representative of our sport.
 Great bouts have become fewer and fewer as the decades have rolled by.

 What wrestling has to do is adopt rules that will turn thousands of current wrestlers into whirling dervishes the likes of Gene Mills, Ben Askren, Zane Rutherford and Bo Nickel.

 To achieve that goal, I’ve posted below, in descending order, Wade’s Top 6 rule changes for wrestling, and separated them into their own individual posts so you can read whatever ones you want, or if you’re bored, none of them.

 And for those of you who think I’m on the right path, you might consider scrolling even further down to the headers, How Wrestling Wins.
 There’s plenty of new ideas there to keep you thinking about all things possible.

-Now in closing, may I say thank you to all who have helped make this, with almost 3 million views, the most successful blog in the history of wrestling.
+Now in closing, may I say thank you to all who have helped make this, with over 3 million views, the most successful blog in the history of wrestling.
 I truly love being a part of the sport and I certainly appreciate every one of you, even more than you know.